IGassmann/personal-website/src/content/posts/how-to-optimize-the-performance-of-a-webflow-page.md

 Image size is often what slows down the load time the most.
 That’s why it’s important to compress and correctly size them.

 There are many tools to resize and compress images, however, none of them were good at optimizing images just by handing an URL of a page.
 That’s why I built a CLI tool named [web-img-optimizer](https://github.com/IGassmann/web-img-optimizer) that makes it easy  and that works with PNG, JPEG, SVG, and GIF files.
-You just need to pass the URL of a page you want to optimize and it will download, resize and compress all images that are loaded by an image element.
+You just need to pass the URL of a page you want to optimize and it will download, resize and compress all images that are loaded by image elements.

 ```bash
 wio optimize https://webflow.com/